 Peregrines are sexually dimorphic; there is a significant difference in size between the female (or falcon) and male (tiercel).
 A typical female weighs between 700 to 1,500g (1.5 – 3.3lb), while a male weighs 330 to 1,000g (0.73 – 2.20lb).
 Body length is 39 to 50 cm (15.5 – 20 in) with a wingspan of 95 to 115 cm (36 – 39 in).
 Apart from the difference in size and weight, males and females have similar markings and plumage.
 A peregrine usually lives 5 – 6 years, with the oldest on record living for over 16 years.

 In Britain, peregrines generally breed in the uplands of Scotland, North England and Wales, but are increasingly taking advantage of tall buildings elsewhere.
 They are resident all year round, with some winter visitors and passage migrants in Essex.
 In the 1960s, however, most peregrines in Essex were from Europe and these are the birds that Baker writes about.
 Unfortunately, peregrines are still under threat from gamekeepers who believe that they are killing grouse and other game birds.
 This is despite peregrines having the maximum degree of protection under UK law.
 One final anecdote is that the number of peregrines fell in the Second World War when they were culled to prevent them killing carrier pigeons.
-To find out much, much more about the peregrine go to the RSPB website – peregrine.
+To find out much, much more about the peregrine Search from RSPB Homepage !

-The Peregrine Network is an initiative conceived and organised by the Hawk and Owl Trust bringing together Peregrine researchers and enthusiasts and creating a central digital platform which helps share experiences, identify issues and, in turn, increases our collective understanding, awareness and knowledge that will help to educate and enthuse future generations.
-Information about the Project is at Peregrine Network website.
+Information about the Peregrine can also be found on the Hawk and Owl Trust website.
+The Trust set up the Peregrine Network to bring together Peregrine researchers and enthusiasts to create a central digital platform which helps share experiences, identify issues and, in turn, increases our collective understanding, awareness and knowledge that will help to educate and enthuse future generations.

 Victims Of The Peregrine